 1. Contributions of Karl Marx to Literature and Intellectual Thought

-Marx introduced revolutionary ideas that scrutinized modern economic systems and social order.
+Marx introduced revolutionary ideas that scrutinized modern economic systems and social order, including his criticisms of capitalism.
 These ideas were disseminated primarily through his published works that now form part of modern sociology literature.
 Below are his most important works:

 • The Communist Manifesto: An 1848 political pamphlet commissioned by a group of European communists called the Communist League and co-authored by German philosopher and sociologist Friedrich Engels.
 At the core of its discussion is an assertion that class struggles are at the center of the history of all society and such will culminate with the victory of the proletariat or the working class.
 Note that the ideas presented in this pamphlet collectively form the basis of Marxism.